Events from OPEN

 Researchers and professional services staff from all areas of the University are welcome to take part in OPEN's activities, and increase their confidence for engaging with policymakers and better understand how to bridge the divide between their areas of expertise and work together in effective ways.

-15 October | Workshop: Getting Started in Policy Engagement for Social Sciences
+4 February | Information Session: Getting Started in Policy Engagement

 If you are interested in creating valuable connections between academia and policymakers and sharing your research insights to better inform public policies, this opportunity is for you.
-This introductory session, tailored to those new to policy engagement, is designed to support Social Sciences researchers, DPhil students, and professional services staff, in transforming their motivations for impact into a structured understanding of how to engage with the public policy world.
+This introductory session, tailored to those new to policy engagement, is designed to support researchers, DPhil students, and professional services staff, in transforming their motivations for impact into a structured understanding of how to engage with the public policy world.

 Learning outcomes